jdpelletier/TrickImageRotator/README.md

   - ds9 rotates the image, so pixel information is not retained

 ## Future additions
--Boxes showing where OSIMG and OSPEC are looking
+- Boxes showing where OSIMG and OSPEC are looking